Chuukwudi/Cancer-and-Game-Theory-Research/README.md

 ## Example Datasets
-To get started, you need to download example datasets from URLs as below and put them in a directory called "data". this "data" and the "code" directory in this repo should be in this same folder of this repo "Cancer-and-Game-Theory-Research"
+To get started, you need to download example datasets from URLs as below and put them in a directory called "data". this "data" should be in this repo but isn't due to github size restrictions.

 [Train data](http://dataxlab.org/Cox-PASNet/train.csv)